What do you understand when you hear the word

 - ‘Can you hack my Instagram account?’

-As cringy as those phrases sound like, nobody’s to blame.
+As cringy as those phrases sound like, no one’s to blame, words keep evolving.
 Hacking can mean many different things, there’s no real definition.
-A quick Google search pulls up - news articles associating hacking with security breaching or stealing.
-I beg to differ; when I use the word hacking or say I’m a hacker ~ I mean
+A quick Google search returns news articles often associating hacking with ‘security breaching’ or ‘stealing’.
+I beg to differ hacking isn’t about security breaking; when I use the word hacking or say I’m a hacker ~ I mean

 hacker as in a

-Someone who has total control over their tools, to use it is the best way.
+A hacksmith, a toolsmith?, a person who has total control over their tools.
 A musician is a hacker, your mother who cooks for you is a hacker, a painter, a mechanic, anyone can be a hacker.
 Someone who does it for the fun of it, not for money or other worldly needs.

 Someone who can build & forge things.
-A craftsman - who strives for perfection, optimizing resources or polishing blemishes.
-Someone who finds fun ways to build / ‘hack on’ stuff.
+A craftsman - who strives for perfection, optimizing resources, polishing blemishes.
+Someone who finds fun ways to build / ‘hack on’ things.
 You got to be playfully clever - a prankster you say? maybe..
 Tinkering stuff, not just computers, hacking as in life-hacks, not breaching security as such.
 Those people too, are hackers but not the only ones 👨💻

 Residents of MIT’s Simmons Hall collaborated to make a smiley face on the building’s facade.